The bishops of the Church of Ireland at the General Synod in Galway

 The implications for ministry are obvious.
 We must be willing to be adventurous and innovative, who are risk-takers.
 We are ordained to be “messengers, watchers and stewards.”
 But instead, parishes often want their clergy to be building surveyors, caretakers and boiler-fixers.

 A negative example comes from hospital chaplaincy.
 I heard someone say recently not that he, but that other members of the Church of Ireland, would not like the idea of a black African chaplain visiting the wards.
 Why not?
 He protested that he is not racist.
-But the implications are disturbing.
+But the implications are frightening.

 Many of our hospital and prison chaplains find themselves cast into the role of advocacy.
 They are the ones people – staff and patients or prisoners – turn to for advice about other minorities.
 Are our chaplains, lay and ordained, trained properly, and knowledgeable enough for this role in ministry?